mmujahed96/SciFiUI/README.md

 # Description of the assignment

 # Instructions
+When the program runs a loading screen appears.
+The user is told to 'Press Enter' which will take them into the main part of Interface.
+Here there some options for user interactivity.
+If the user hovers over the colorful red bars inside the planet description bars then where ever they are on those bars, a dark blue colour will follow them.
+This only happens when the mouse is over the bars.

+Then to User needs to click the names of the five different planets.
+This will bring the user to the description of the planet.
+There is an image with text specifying the planet "Name", "About" and "Species".
+To go back to the main part the 'Back Space' is required to be pressed.
+The user can do the same with all the planet buttons.

+The user then can hover over the sine wave labelled "Radio Wave".
+This will alter and increase the frequency of the wave and will also play some static noise while the user still hovers over the wave.
+When the user is not hovering over the sine wave the static sound effects will not play.
 # How it works

 # What I am most proud of in the assignment